ICR-Services/.github/profile/README.md

 We acknowledge Scientific Computing at The Institute of Cancer Research for providing HPC infrastructure support and training.
 Their support was instrumental in achieving the results presented in this paper.  [![DOI](https://zenodo.org/badge/755024392.svg)](https://zenodo.org/doi/10.5281/zenodo.10640287)

 ---

+# Github Campus Program
+ICR on github is bound by the [github campus licence](https://education.github.com/schools/terms).